Scholarships and awards

 - financial need.

-Applicants must be of Māori descent and be enrolled in full-time undergraduate study at Victoria.
+Applicants must be of Māori descent and be enrolled in full-time undergraduate study at Victoria University of Wellington.
 For more information see the Tumuaki of Ngāi Tauira.

 Tū Horomata Scholarships